romeomatteo/BloodParametersMonitoring/README.md

 1. Bokeh application
 2. Web scraper to download the latest blood exam (configurable through the `config.json` file)

-The list of requirement in the `requirements.txt`.
+The list of requirement in the [requirements.txt](requirements.txt).
 The suggestion is to install them in a new environments running
 ```shell script
 pip install -r requirements.txt
 ```